 After hearing the powerful closing number of this musical, it’s almost inevitable to ask, “Who tells your story?”
 But a bigger and more revealing question might be, “Who knows your story?”
 Your whole story, that is.
 Your siblings?
 Your spouse?
 Your BFF?
 The fact is, no one knows your whole story.
 People will come and go in your life, entering at a certain chapter and departing in another, knowing part of your story and hopefully understanding you better because of it.
 Some will see only a paragraph or two; others will be there for nearly the entire book but are only skimming your narrative.
 Sadly, some may glance at the cover and believe that they know your story without actually understanding the characters or plot.

 But God knows your story.
 And he doesn’t only know the parts that you know, the parts you remember, and the parts you live out every day.
 He also knows the Preface, the Afterword, the full Table of Contents, and the complete cast of characters.
 He sees every day how you deal with your story – both your previous chapters and your present struggles.
 He knows how your story will end, that “for those who love God all things work together for good, for those who are called according to his purpose” (Romans 8:28).
-His understanding is complete, filled with compassion and patience for you, his daughter.
+His understanding is complete, filled with compassion and patience for you, his child.